 Adolescent pregnancy can also have negative social and economic effects on girls, their families and communities.
 Unmarried pregnant adolescents may face stigma or rejection by parents and peers as well as threats of violence.
 Girls who become pregnant before age 18 are also more likely to experience violence within a marriage or partnership.

-How does Plan International support girls
+How does Plan International support at-risk girls and teenage mothers?

 We are committed to tackling adolescent pregnancy, especially among younger adolescents (aged 10-14) who are most at risk and yet often overlooked.
 We also support girls who have already become mothers.